-After playing with many musicians both in Japan and abroad including artists such as Paul Jackson and Larry Carlton, and releasing many solo and band albums, Char continues to challenge himself and in 2009 began Zicca Records.
-Char spent a year arranging and recording songs from artists he was most influenced by including Eric Clapton, Jeff Beck, The Beatles, The Ventures, Jimmy Page, and Jimi Hendrix for a six release DVD and CD cover song collection entitled TRADROCK by Char and released on Zicca Records in 2010.
+After playing with many musicians both in Japan and abroad, including artists such as Paul Jackson and Larry Carlton, and releasing many solo and band albums, Char continues to challenge himself, and in 2009 he began Zicca Records.
+Char spent a year arranging and recording songs from artists he was most influenced by, including Eric Clapton, Jeff Beck, The Beatles, The Ventures, Jimmy Page, and Jimi Hendrix, for a six-disc DVD and CD cover song collection entitled TRADROCK by Char, released on Zicca Records in 2010.
 The year 2011 marked the 35th anniversary of Char's debut.

 How we met:

 Moments after we met Char, he said with a smile, “I’m in!”
 And from there, it was straight to the music.